Food Sovereignty Ghana wins US Food Sovereignty Alliance Award | News Ghana

 “The average Ghanaian doesn’t want any changes made to our cowpeas (black eyed pea) and inherited staple foods and they do not want any interference that will destroy food safety in Ghana and across the continent,” he added.

-The Communications Director “lamented” what he claimed as “lack of sensitivity to mining activities” and called on the Government to consider urgent and strong steps to restore water bodies that were being destroyed by the act.
+The Communications Director lamented what he claimed as lack of sensitivity to mining activities and called on government to consider urgent and strong steps to restore water bodies that were being destroyed by the act.

-The advocacy by the FSG, Mr Baffour said, had encouraged some people to indulge in backyard farming especially as child diabetes and cancers were on the rise.
+The advocacy by the FSG, Mr Baffour said, had encouraged some people to go into in backyard farming, especially as child diabetes and cancers were on the rise.

 “We will continue to invest in our advocacy because many people are realising the impact of chemicals on our foods and that is progress although there’s still more to be done,” he said.